icemanbsi/full-silex/README.md

 you can copy the project template from `/vendor/icemanbsi/full-silex/project-template` into your project root.

 #### 3. Setting up the project
+- Make a duplicate of `.htaccess.original` and name it with `.htaccess`.
 - Set your database configurations and others in `/resources/config/dev.php` (for development) and `/resources/config/prod.php` (for production).
 - Inside the `src/App/Application.php` you need to override 'setControllerProviders' function.
 Please set your controller provider.
 - Now we move to your controller provider (such as `src/App/DefaultControllerProvider.php`).
 You can set your url rules inside 'setUrlRules' function.
 Don't forget to add a rule for '/' and bind it with name 'homepage'.